bring/developer-site/content/api/modify-delivery/index.md

     content: |
       Outside Norway we support stop shipment and change address, but with limitations.
-      Please see the detailed overview below for each of the Modify Delivery services and when they are available.g
+      Please see the detailed overview below for each of the Modify Delivery services and when they are available.

   - title: Stop shipment outside Norway
     content: |
       These services are available on domestic shipments in Sweden and Denmark, and cross border shipments for Norway, Sweden and Denmark.
-      Please verify in the table below the service and to - from country is valid for your shipments.
+      Please verify in the table below the service and from - to country is valid for your shipments.
       <table>
         <thead>
          <tr>